 Daphne’s tree had a lot of fingerprints, which I thought looked quite leaf-like as well.

 How about you?
-Have you been doing any leaf art?
-Any fall crafting?
+Have you been doing any fall leaf art?
+Any autumn crafting?

 P.S.
 If you liked this post, you might enjoy my weekly ARTletter.
 Sign up here for creativity delivered straight to your inbox.